themoha8/chat_server/README.md

-This repository is taken from [github page](https://github.com/anton2920/rant-c)
+Most of the library code is taken from [github page](https://github.com/anton2920/rant-c)